No GMAT Online Healthcare MBA Programs: Which Ones Waive the GMAT Requirement?

 • Automatic GMAT Waivers: Some schools grant GMAT waivers automatically to applicants with five to seven years of work experience.
 In some cases, test scores are not necessary if candidates demonstrate a minimum number of years of relevant professional experience.

 • Academic History: Undergraduate and prior graduate school transcript review is another common factor that’s considered in a GMAT waiver.
 Grade point averages (GPA) in a range from 2.75 to 3.0 or greater are at the minimum of acceptable GPA thresholds when applying for a GMAT waiver.
-Undergraduate rigor is another factor in which admissions committees look at official transcripts of completed coursework and academic performance in business-related disciplines such as statistics, microeconomics, finance, marketing, and related courses when considering whether or not to grant a GMAT waiver to an applicant.
-Previously conferred advanced degrees are also taken into consideration when deciding whether or not to waive the GMAT for an applicant.
+Undergraduate rigor is another factor in which admissions committees look at official transcripts of completed coursework and academic performance in business-related disciplines such as statistics, microeconomics, finance, marketing, and related courses when considering whether to grant an applicant a GMAT waiver.
+Previously conferred advanced degrees are also considered when deciding whether to waive the GMAT for an applicant.

 • Professional Certifications: Some schools consider rigorous professional certifications in place of GMAT scores.
 Examples of these professional certifications that can be used to waive the GMAT requirement include Certified Public Accountant (CPA) and Certified Financial Analyst (CFA).

-Discover five online healthcare MBA programs that feature a GMAT waiver as part of their admissions requirements.
+Discover online healthcare MBA programs that feature a GMAT waiver as part of their admissions requirements.

 Sample Online Healthcare MBA Programs That Waive the GMAT